-When a diamond is cut to ideal proportions, light will reflect from one mirror-like facet to another and disperse through the top of the stone, resulting in brilliant display.
-Diamonds that are cut too shallow or deep will lose light through the sides and bottom of the stone, and may have a dark center.
+When a diamond is cut to ideal proportions, the light will reflect from one mirror-like facet to another and disperse through the top of the stone, resulting in a brilliant display.
+Diamonds that are cut too shallow or deep will lose light through the sides and bottom of the stone and may have a dark center.

 Diamond color is graded on a scale from D to Z. Truly colorless stones are rated D and are extremely rare.
 Value starts to drop significantly at grades L, M and N and then increases again at the very end of the spectrum, which includes fancy diamonds that can be yellow, blue, pink or another color.